eashang1/a_stuck_wizard/README.md

 7) Press "Enter" or hit the "Enter" key and give your laptop to the spectator.
 Upon clicking the "Tell me my card!" button, the website will output the card.

-*If you memorize the sequence from steps 4-6, you can input it all once under the guise of pulling up the website, and then pass the laptop to the spectator
+*If you memorize the sequence from steps 4-6, you can input it all once under the guise of pulling up the website, and then pass the laptop to the spectator.

 These instructions are better illustrated with an example: